 Saeco’s entry-level machines, such as the Vapore XSmall, can make three different varieties of coffee.
 Up to 7 different coffee drinks are available in mid-range models.
-This includes the Intelia Deluxe and Incanto.
-It also has a smart strength selection feature that allows you to choose from up to 5 different levels.
+This includes Intelia Deluxe and Incanto.
+It also has an intelligent strength selection feature that allows you to choose from up to 5 different levels.
 Users can save their desired coffee strength using the Memo Function, and the machine will remember it.

 The premium models can make 11 to 15 different sorts of beverages.
 The Saeco PicoBaristo and Xelsis are examples of this.
-A dual spout is included on all models, allowing you to prepare two cups at the same time.
+A dual spout is included on all models, allowing you to prepare two cups simultaneously.
 There’s also a 15-bar pressure pump.
 The LatteDuo feature on the higher-end models allows you to make double portions of milk-based beverages.

 Best Saeco espresso machines